|

 For taxis use YandexGo, the Russian equivalent of Uber.

-For public transport in Almaty, you technically need Almaty Card, which you tap as you enter the buses.
+For public transport in Almaty, you technically need an Almaty Card, which you tap as you enter the buses.
 It costs 80 KZT / 0.16 EUR.
-Ostensibly you can pay cash (150 KZT / 0.3 EUR) to the driver if you don’t have it, but I got refused twice.
+Reportedly, you can pay cash (150 KZT / 0.3 EUR) to the driver if you don’t have it.
+I tried but the driver just waved me off.
+I tried again and the same happened again.

 I didn’t pay at all for transportation inside Almaty – there are virtually no inspectors and you won’t be the only person going gratis anyway.